HgGabriel/BrazookApp/README.md

 ## Features

-A few of the things you can do with GitPoint:
+A few of the things you can do with Brazooka:

-* View user activity feed
-* Communicate on your issue and pull request conversations
-* Close or lock issues
-* Apply labels and assignees
-* Review and merge pull requests
-* Create new issues
-* Star, watch and fork repositories
-* Control your unread and participating notifications
-* Easily search for any user or repository
+* Search for brazilian Movies/Tv Shows/Books/Games
+* Search for specific genres and titles that you like
+* Read descriptions about what you choose
+* Get to know what is new and what is trending in Brazil

 <p align="center">
   <img src = "https://i.imgur.com/DLStZou.png" width=700>
 </p>